Sponsor

 Newsom and Democrats framed the fight as a way to safeguard democracy and check the president’s power, while Republican opponents focused their message on the popularity of the independent commission, the cost of an off-year special election and what they described as the unfairness of the new maps.

-But in a state where Democrats hold a 20-point registration advantage over Republicans, defeating the measure proved to be an uphill battle for the GOP.
+In a state where Democrats hold a 20-point voter registration advantage over Republicans, defeating the measure was always an uphill battle for the GOP.

 Mark Baldassare, director of the Public Policy Institute of California’s statewide poll, said that’s in part because voters viewed Proposition 50 through an unusually partisan lens for a ballot measure.